busstoptaktik/geodesy/comments/000-comment.md

 At comment `[2]`, we use the `operator` method of the `Context` to instantiate an `Operator`.
 The parametrisation of the operator, i.e. the text `utm: {zone: 32}` is expressed in [YAML](https://en.wikipedia.org/wiki/YAML) using element naming conventions close to those used in PROJ, where the same operator would be described as `proj=utm zone=32`.

-So essentially, PROJ and RG uses identical operator parametrisations, but RG, being 40 years younger than PROJ, is able to leverage YAML, an already 20 years old generic data representation format, while PROJ was born 20 years prior to YAML, and had to implement its own domain specific format.
+So essentially, PROJ and RG uses identical operator parametrisations, but RG, being 40 years younger than PROJ, is able to leverage YAML, an already 20 years old, JSON compatible, generic data representation format.
+PROJ, on the other hand, was born 20 years prior to YAML, and had to implement its own domain specific format.

 Note, however, that contrary to PROJ, when we instantiate an operator in RG, we do not actually get an `Operator` object back, but just a handle to an `Operator`, living its entire life embedded inside the `Context`.
 And while the `Context` is mutable, the `Operator`, once created, is *immutable*.

 This makes `Operator`s thread-sharable, so the `Context` will eventually (although not yet fully implemented), be able to automatically parallelize large transformation jobs, eliminating much of the need for separate thread handling at the application program level.

+---

 ```rust
 // [3] Coordinates of some Scandinavian capitals